LOBULAR BREAST CANCER

 "We must think of ILC as 'Invest in Lobular Cancer'.
 So many more people will get the disease in the future, know a person with the disease or love or work with someone that has or will be diagnosed with ILC.
 To get people better outcomes we need specific treatments and that will only come from specific research into lobular.
 Please help me raise the money needed."

 Susan Michaelis - March 2023

 A growing number of ladies with lobular breast cancer support this project and have been very active helping.

-To help raise awareness, Susan gives talks on this issue and is supporting a documentary being made by Fact Not Fiction Films.
-Additionally, her story is the basis of the short film in production called Eve Groves.
+To help raise awareness, Susan gives talks on this issue and tells her story in the first ever feature length documentary about lobular breast cancer entitled 'My Journey With Lobular'.
+Additionally, her story is the basis of the short film called Eve Groves.

-To donate to this urgently needed research, please click here.
+To listen to Prof Chris Lord of ICR or to donate directly to ICR for this urgently needed research, please click here.

 To watch a short interview with Susan and learn about her journey with ILC please watch the video below.